derrickmaples/network-security-groups/README.md

 - Create a Windows 11 and a Linux (Ubuntu) Virtual Machine in Azure
 - Log in to the Windows 11 Virtual Machine and install Wireshark
 - Open Wireshark and observe different network traffic
-  - Observe IMCP traffic
-  - Configure a firewall on the Linux VM and observe SSH traffic
+  - Observe IMCP traffic then configure a firewall on the Linux VM
-- Step 4
+  - Observe SSH traffic
+  - Observe RDH traffic
+  - Observe DNS traffic
+  - Observe HTTP/S traffic

 <h2>Actions and Observations</h2>